IonDevOrg/-Development-Standard/Recomentations/Code Reviews Recomentations 🔍️.md

-﻿# Code Reviews Recomentations 🔍️
+# Code Reviews Recomentations 🔍️
+## Code Review Stages:
+ 1. Author sends PR.
+Author requests code
+ 2. review.
+Reviewer conducts code review.
+ 3. Author applies suggestions.
+ 4. Author requests code review again.
+ 5. Repeat steps 3-5 as necessary.
+ 6. After Reviewer's approval, Author needs to merge the code.

 ## Best Practices for Code Review

 The first aspect of a good code review is to focus on the human side before the code.
 Below is a list of behaviors to pay attention to when reviewing someone else's code:

-### Number of Reviewers (1 or 2):
+### Number of Reviewers (1):

-By default and according to our team's configuration, we have defined that there should be 1 or a maximum of 2 reviewers involved in the development of the project to be reviewed.
+By default and according to our team's configuration, we have defined that there should be 1 involved in the development of the project to be reviewed.

 ### About the Reviewer